 It’s important to get to the bare facts when it comes to your dog’s fussy eating.
 You need to look into what Fido is consuming.
 Are you giving a few too many treats?
 Too many treats can upset a stomach and cause weight gain; if he is not eating at mealtime, he may not be hungry.
 Equally, look at the portion sizes being given at mealtime; it may just be too much for Fidos tummy!

 You may also want to check this out: Can Protein Levels Affect Your Dog’s Behaviour?

-If you are not sure if it is a hunger based issue or something more internal, it’s time to keep an eye on the poop.
-Like humans, a change in diet can result in a change of bowel movements, and if there are concerning signs such as blood, mucus or never-ending diarrhoea – it’s time to get to the vets.
+If you are not sure if it is a hunger-based issue or something more internal, it’s time to keep an eye on the poop.
+Like humans, a change in diet can result in a change in bowel movements, and if there are concerning signs such as blood, mucus or never-ending diarrhoea – it’s time to get to the vet.

 Asses the Environmental Situation